Last updated: August 29, 2023

 The Cliff Top Walk runs between Govetts Leap and Evans Lookout.
 Both locations have parking facilities, so it doesn’t matter where you start the walk.

-To start from the Evans Lookout, turn into Evans Lookout Road in Blackheath, which leads to two parking areas.
+To start from the Evans Lookout, drive to Evans Lookout Road in Blackheath, which leads to two parking areas.
 The first is the Grand Canyon car park, and the second is the Evans Lookout car park.
 It’s best to try parking there as it’s where the Cliff Top Walk starts (see map location).

-If you prefer to start at the other end, turn into Govetts Leap Road, which leads to the car park at the Govetts Leap Lookout (see map location).
+If you prefer to start at the other end, drive to Govetts Leap Road, which leads to the car park at the Govetts Leap Lookout (see map location).

 Public transport is also an option.
 You can catch the train to Blackheath on the Blue Mountains train line.
 From the Blackheath train station, you can walk or catch a bus to Evans Lookout Rd or Govetts Leap Rd.